Martinka0/Feed-Reader/README.md

    is `.entry` element within the `.feed` container.
 7. Test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.

-# Project Overview

- A web-based application that reads RSS feeds and uses Jasmine to test JavaScript functions.

 # Project Rubric